-The payment card market is a two-sided market in which for a successful transaction involving a card both participants have to hold the card (buyer/consumer) and accept the card as payment (seller/merchant), respectively.
-The benefits from holding (accepting) a specific card obviously depend on how often the card can be used.
+The payment card market is a two-sided market in which for a successful transaction involving a card both participants have to hold the payment card (buyer/consumer) and accept the card as payment (seller/merchant), respectively.
+The benefits from holding (accepting) a specific card obviously depends on how often the card can be used.
 The more merchants (consumers) accept (hold) the card, the larger the benefits to the customer (merchant).
 The existence of these network externalities is an important aspect of the competition between different cards.

-The main focus of the literature has for a long time been on the fee structure of payment cards, with the emphasis laid on the interchange fee.
+The main focus of the literature has for a long time been on the fee structure of payment cards, with emphasis placed on the interchange fee.
 The interchange fee is the amount the bank of a merchant pays the bank of the consumer for each transaction with a card.
 The extensive literature in this field can generally be divided into models with only a single payment card, see e.g [1, 2, 3, 4], and those that allow for competition between payment cards, see e.g. [5, 6].

-More recently a growing amount of literature has addressed the problem of multihoming in payment card markets, i. e. consumers holding or merchants accepting more than one payment card.
+More recently a growing amount of literature has addressed the problem of multihoming in payment card markets, i.e. consumers holding or merchants accepting more than one payment card.
 In this literature it has been shown that unless the costs of doing so are too high or too low, consumers or merchants might subscribe to different payment cards (multi-homing) [7].
 Furthermore [8, 9] show that multihoming is mostly observed by either consumers or merchants and [10] imply that multi-homing of merchants benefits consumers significantly more than the merchants themselves.
 [11] points out that the compatibility of payment cards is made less likely in the presence of multi-homing.

 A common feature of these models is that they investigate equilibrium outcomes but ignore the dynamic paths towards these equilibria.
-In addition the underlying structure of the competition between merchants to attract consumers is in many cases not captured realistically.
+In addition, the underlying structure of the competition between merchants to attract consumers is in many cases not modeled realistically.
 To this end we will develop an agent-based model of the payment card market which captures the competition by merchants for consumers as well as the competition between payment cards through decisions for adopting a card by consumers and merchants.
 Allowing the market to evolve over time we are able to observe the dynamics of our model and determine its properties through computer experiments.
+By developing a spatial structure in our model we are also able to obtain the origin of multi-homing which cannot be derived in the above models.

 The coming section introduces the basic set-up of the model elements and section 3 then describes the interactions between them.
-Section 4 evaluates the simulations of our model and section 5 concludes our findings.
+Section 4 evaluates the computer experiments of our model and section 5 concludes our findings.